Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Multi-fidelity reduced-order surrogate framework

 Given that the drive input exhibits local variation in magnitude and timing across samples, we standardize its scale across the dataset while preserving causal structure and time-local variation by applying z-score normalization independently to each time point \cite{LeCun2012}.
-Because controller coefficients contain physically meaningful zeros denoting non-dynamic periods at the beginning and end of each sequence, we instead apply masked global standardization to controller coefficients, where only the dynamic/middle nonzero portion of the coefficients are used to contribute to a global mean and standard deviation over samples and time/knots.
+Because controller coefficients contain physically meaningful zeros denoting non-dynamic periods at the beginning and end of each sequence, we instead apply masked global standardization to controller coefficients, where only the dynamic/middle nonzero portion of the coefficients are used to contribute to a mean and standard deviation over samples and knots.
 This ensures that the standardization is unbiased by sample-to-sample variation in non-dynamic regions \cite{Che2018}.
 Lastly, we augment both the standardized input and output data with low-level independent and identically distributed zero-mean Gaussian noise, which helps model generalization and training stability over the non-dynamic constant/anchored regions of the data \cite{bishop1995training, goodfellow2016deep}.
 The noise standard deviation is taken to be $10^{-4}$.
 Due to low-noise nature of the problem and the need to preserve sharp temporal transitions in the predictions $\hat{\mathbf p}^\text{LF}$, we adopt the Huber loss, which offers robustness to small errors and avoids excessive penalty on outliers, and takes the form

-where $r$ is the residual between predicted values and true targets.
-We take $\delta=10^{-2}$ based on the distribution of residuals in our validation set.
+where $r$ is the residual between predicted values and true targets. \revone{Adopting the Huber loss is based on a number of factors including robustness to outliers (like $L_1$), smoothness and ease of optimization (unlike $L_1$), and better behavior near the optimum.
+From a learning perspective, the Huber loss scales with the error, whereas under $L_1$, all nonzero residuals share the same gradient magnitude.
+As a result, the learning dynamics resemble $L_2$ when it is beneficial (i.e., for inliers), while still limiting the influence of large outliers.} We take $\delta=10^{-2}$ based on the distribution of residuals in our validation set.
 Full details of the architectures and training in \texttt{PyTorch} \cite{pytorch} are provided in \Cref{app:LF}.

-The predicted controller coefficients are post-processed by inputting them into the ODE \eqref{eq:bk-control} and numerically integrating to produce the corresponding interface radius and velocity trajectory predictions ($\hat{\mathbf{R}}_i^\text{LF},\hat{\mathbf{V}}_i^\text{LF}$) on the set of $N_t$ discrete times $\mathbf t$.
+The predicted controller coefficients are post-processed by inputting them into the ODE \cref{eq:bk-control} and numerically integrating to produce the corresponding interface radius and velocity trajectory predictions ($\hat{\mathbf{R}}_i^\text{LF},\hat{\mathbf{V}}_i^\text{LF}$) on the set of $N_t$ discrete times $\mathbf t$.